I do not own either One Piece or Justice League Unlimited.

 Qwertster: *snorts at conspiracy while casually eating an apple*

 *Stealing the apple *, rose7anne101: you really should get with times and all, conspiracy theories are very trendy these days! * take bite* ;)

 Please Review, and I will get back to you!

 The sheer size of my responses for Guest Reviews means I need to start making some exceptions.
 I will not answer if you are asking when the next update will be, since honestly my answer tends to be, 'I do not know.'
 Also, for those asking for more One Piece characters, I say, 'Definitely not anytime soon.
 Maybe later though.'
 Or 'who would win' questions, since answering those basically counts as giving Spoilers.
 For those asking about the Justice Lords, I will simply say they are a popular arc request.
 While Haki is indeed similar in concept to the Will used by Green Lantern Rings, they are still different enough, on different 'frequencies' of willpower if you stretch the analogy, that they do not effect each other in any special way.
 The Straw Hats cannot use any form of magic, nor teach haki to others.
+No non-DCAU characters from the DC-verse will be here, except for one spoiler character.
+Or for any concerns about another Omake chapter coming out so soon.
 Also no more responding to ones that are just "guest" without a penname, as frankly they cannot be kept track of anyways.

 EVERYONE STAY SAFE!